Skip to content

 Swagger UI for Ergo Node#

-Ergo node provides a REST API that can be accessed via HTTP.
-The full API specification, in OpenAPI format, is available here.
-When the node is running, a user-friendly Swagger UI is available at 127.0.0.1:9053/swagger.
+The Ergo node provides a REST API accessible via HTTP for interaction and control.
+The full API specification, following the OpenAPI standard, is available here.
+When the node is running, a user-friendly Swagger UI interface for exploring and interacting with the API is typically available at 127.0.0.1:9053/swagger (assuming default port settings).

-The Swagger UI allows you to perform advanced operations that are not available in the panel, such as:
+The Swagger UI allows you to perform advanced operations that might not be available through graphical wallet interfaces, such as:

 1. Creating non-standard transactions with registers and context variables.